single-cell-data/SOMA/brainstorming.md

 In several cases an explicit Application Binary Interface (ABI) has been specified for a function, in the form of an Arrow type or construct.
 The choice of Arrow as both a type system and data ABI is intended to facilitate integration with third party software in a variety of computing environments.

 Any given storage "engine" upon which SOMA is implemented may have additional features and capabilities, and support advanced use cases -- it is expected that SOMA implementations will expose storage engine-specific features.
 Where possible, these should be implemented to avoid conflict with future changes to the common SOMA API.

-> ⚠️ **Issue** - this spec needs to provide guidance on HOW to avoid future incompatibility.
-For example, can we carve out some namespace for extensions in the functional API?
+Where possible, types and variables beginning with 'soma' or 'SOMA' should be preserved for future versions of this spec.

 > ℹ️ **Note** - this section is just a sketch, and is primarily focused on defining abstract primitive operations that must exist on each type.